mkaranja/Scan-QR-code-in-shiny-app/README.md

 # Scan-QR-code-in-shiny-app
-Enable real time QR code scanning in a shiny app
+Enable real time QR code scanning in a shiny app using opencv r package